juntylpro1/secure-enterprise/config-stack.md

 Add the deployable architectures that you'd like to stack together to your project.
 For more information, see [Adding deployable architectures to a project](/docs/secure-enterprise?topic=secure-enterprise-setup-project&interface=ui#add-deployment-project).

 When you add deployable architectures to your project, provide meaningful names to help identify them.
 For example, if your stack contains an infrastructure deployable architecture that creates the base for an application, that infrastructure needs to be deployed first.
-Otherwise, the application isn't able to deploy onto that infrastructure.
+Otherwise, the application can't deploy onto that infrastructure.
 Name your infrastructure deployable architecture `1 - infrastructure` when you add it to your project.
 Name the application `2 - application` to indicate it needs to be deployed second.
 {: tip}

 ## Stacking architectures together by using the CLI